The Keeper of Traken: Cast notes

 Geoffrey Beevers is credited as the Melkur to conceal the plot twist of the Master's return.
 The Melkur statue was played by Graham Cole.
 Denis Carey, who plays the Keeper, also played Professor Chronotis in the uncompleted Fourth Doctor serial Shada, and the Old Man in the Sixth Doctor story Timelash (1985).
 Margot Van der Burgh had previously appeared as Cameca in the First Doctor serial The Aztecs (1964).
 John Woodnutt also appeared in Spearhead from Space (1970), Frontier in Space (1973) and as Commander Broton in Terror of the Zygons (1975).
 Robin Soans subsequently appeared in the Twelfth Doctor episode "Face the Raven" (2015).

 Broadcast and reception

 The story was repeated on BBC1 (except BBC1 Wales) across four consecutive evenings from Monday to Thursday, 10–13 August 1981, achieving viewing figures of 5.2, 4.4, 5.2 and 5.0 million viewers respectively.

 Patrick Mulkern of Radio Times awarded the episode four stars out of five.
 Writing for Doctor Who The Episode Guide, Mark Campbell regarded the episode as "a welcome respite from the so-called 'hard' science of Season 18."
 Charlie Jane Anders wrote positively of Nyssa's debut, and lamented her wasted potential in subsequent appearances.

 Commercial releases

 In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in May 1982.

 Home media

 The Keeper of Traken was released on VHS in September 1993.
 In January 2007, it was released on DVD alongside Logopolis and Castrovalva, as part of the "New Beginnings" box set.
+It is also included in the Season 18 Blu-ray box set.